Klehrik/RoRR-ReusableMountainShrines/README.md

-# RoRR-ReusableMountainShrines
+# Reusable Mountain Shrines
 Allows for activating a mountain shrine an unlimited number of times.
+Pop it to your heart's content